editorandcriticism/editorandcriticism.github.io/critics-notebook.md

 >One-dimensional thought is systematically promoted by the makers of politics and their purveyors of mass information.
 Their universe of discourse is populated by self-validating hypotheses which, incessantly and monopolistically repeated, become hypnotic definitions or dictations.

-Remind me why there isn't a mass protest movement in this country.

 (Added on June 27, 2011.)

 -----